dancer1325/opensearch-documentation/_im-plugin/index-templates.md

 When creating index templates, you need to include the component templates in a `composed_of` list.

-OpenSearch applies the component templates in the order in which you specify them within the index template.
-The settings, mappings, and aliases that you specify inside the index template are applied last.
+OpenSearch applies the component templates in the order in which you specify them within the index template
+* The settings, mappings, and aliases that you specify inside the index template are applied last.

 ```json
 PUT _index_template/daily_logs